Ways of Working? What exactly does it mean?

 Your cynicism isn’t helped by the fact that ‘ways of working’ can sound vague and abstract.
 There does not seem to be a single clear definition of what it means.

 What is really driving the debate around Ways of Working?
-Why are CEOs (and other senior executives) talking about WOW and what specifically are they hoping that it will achieve for their organizations?
+Why are CEOs (and other senior leaders) talking about WOW and what specifically are they hoping that it will achieve for their organizations?

-Listen to CEOs and other senior executives talking about Ways of Working and you will hear seven fundamental business issues being discussed—as listed below.
+Listen to CEOs and other senior leaders talking about Ways of Working and you will hear seven fundamental business issues being discussed—as listed below.

 Each of the business drivers behind Ways of Working are explored in more detail below: